This mural represents a strong confident woman on a jovial stroll. She’s having fun while listening to music..

-Painted on a Salisbury Street sidewalk in downtown Raleigh, NC directly behind the Marriott and across from the Raleigh Convention Center
+Painted on a Salisbury Street sidewalk directly behind the Marriott and across from the Raleigh Convention Center, downtown Raleigh, NC

 I submitted examples of my previous work when I applied to this call for art.
 It was suggested that my pop-art style piece featuring a figure with blue hair and layers of flat color in the background would work really well in the medium they would be providing.
 I was asked if I would like to create something similar.
 Of course, I was thrilled for the chance to do so.